therajat08/competetive-problems/README.md

-# This repository contains the hackerrank challenges(most of them) solved by me
+# This repository contains the competetive problems solved by me